nelsonwenner/rabbitmq-example/README.md

     RABBITMQ - SYSTEM MENSSAGING
 </h1>

-#### Example of using messaging to communicate between systems using queues.
+#### Example of using messages to communicate between systems based on microservices using queues.

 ### Prerequisites
 * Docker Compose version (1.25.4)